duminghui/dotfiles/README.md

 add  postfix `.dotfolder` and `.insymlink`

 ### .dotfolder
-the folder postfix with .dotfolder will to create the folder that start with dot
+the folder postfix with .dotfolder will to create the folder that prefix with dot

 this only work on top .dotfolder folder in .dotfiles